 Prevent re-injury by getting the right treatment

 If overtraining tendencies are left unchecked, it can result in injury.
-Stuckey says that the most common overuse injuries in endurance athletes are:
+Stuckey says that the most common overuse injuries in runners are:

 - Plantar fasciitis

 - Patellofemoral pain

 "Ideally, you want to correct overtraining habits before they result in injury.
 But, if you do get injured, getting proper treatment is critical," says Stuckey.
 "Two of the most important ways to treat overuse injuries are rest and physical therapy."